GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Framework

+To minimize inter-server communication, the vertex dependencies should be handled in another way. \Mempreload uses a preloading strategy to fulfill such dependencies.
+We can choose to include the remote vertices in the extracted graph (replication) instead of having to communicate, similar to mini-batching methods~\cite{distdgl, distdglv2}.
+However, the power-law distributions of real-world graphs~\cite{leskovec} would easily cause the extracted graph to be very large, which diminishes the point of distributed training from a memory capacity perspective.

+\Mempreload attempts to avoid such problems but still minimizes inter-server communications, as depicted in \cref{fig:preload}.
+Starting from layer 0, the same one-hop graph structure is used for a set of consecutive $k$ layers applying \masking, which will be discussed in \cref{sec:masking}.
+On the next layer (i.e., layer $L-k+1$), the one-hop graph is reshaped, which is then reused in the succeeding layer.
+This reduces inter-server communication by replicating vertices at a minimal amount of reshaping cost.
+We choose the largest $k$ to make the GNN fit on the available memory.

+\cref{fig:preload} illustrates an example where $k=2$ is used for a 3-layer GNN.
+The vertices are split into two servers such that vertices 4-7 belong to server 1 (the inner vertices of server 1).
+Note that we use imbalanced partition among GPUs for a clear view, but balanced partitioning~\cite{metis} is used in practice, because the neighbors expand in all directions in real-world graphs. one-hop graph masking is used but omitted from the illustration.
+In layer 0, one-hop neighbors are preloaded (shaded green), reducing the inter-server communication.
+For layers from one to $k-1$, \masking is needed to adapt to consider the exact dependency.
+After layer $L-k+1=2$, a new (smaller) one-hop graph is used, which allows inter-server communications (vertex 2, 3, and 4) in the subsequent layers.
+However, most communications are intra-server, not severely slowing down the system.

-From~\cref{eq:prev}, we can derive the training time and the expected speedup using \deppreload.
+\Mempreload incurs some redundant computation across servers as a cost for reduced inter-server communication.
+However, it is advantageous because the devices' computational throughput far exceeds that of the inter-server communication in recent multi-server clusters.
+We approximately formulate such a trade-off with a performance model.
+From~\cref{eq:prev}, we can derive the training time and the expected speedup using \mempreload.
 Here, we assume that the dependency graph size grows at the rate of $D^\alpha$ every layer, where $D$ is the average degree of vertices, and $0<\alpha<1$ is a graph-dependent per-layer expansion factor to represent overlapping neighbors.
-The empirical value of $D$ is around 10 and $D^\alpha$ is around $1.5-2.0$.
-The external server bandwidth ($B_{external}$) is replaced by the computation of preloaded vertices.
-In addition, the preloaded vertices increase the amount of internal server bandwidth.
-With these considerations, the training time changes as follows.
+Also, we set $k=L$ for brevity.
+The inter-server bandwidth ($B_{inter}$) is replaced by the computation of preloaded vertices.
+In addition, the preloaded vertices increase the amount of intra-server communications.
+With these considerations, the training time changes as follows:

 The condition for $T_{\mathit{preload}}$ to be shorter than $T_{\mathit{prev}}$ from \cref{eq:prev} is $T_{\mathit{preload}}-T_{\mathit{prev}} < 0$.
 Making some rough approximations as $\nicefrac{1}{B_{\mathit{internal}}} \approx 0$ and $\nicefrac{1}{N}\approx0$, the condition becomes